Kaybiz/terraform-portfolio-project/README.md

 ## Challenges Faced

-During the development of this project,the challenges I encountered and overcome were:
+During the development of this project, the challenges I encountered and solved were:

 1. **S3 Bucket Policy Configuration**
    - Issue: Initially, the S3 bucket policy was too restrictive, preventing CloudFront from accessing the files.
    - Solution: Carefully adjusted the bucket policy to allow CloudFront access while maintaining security.

 2. **CloudFront Distribution Setup**
-   - Issue: Access denied from loading the cloudfront url
+   - Issue: Access denied from loading the CloudFront URL
-   - Solution:I went back to documentation for cloudfront distribution and bucket policy.
+   - Solution: I went back to the documentation for Cloudfront distribution and bucket policy.
 I also debugged with Amazon Q to get the right permission syntax.

 3. **Terraform State Management**
-   - Issue: backend initialization failed due to the state file and backend sharing same s3 bucket.
+   - Issue: backend initialization failed due to the state file and backend sharing the same s3 bucket.
-   - Solution: Implemented state locking with DynamoDB and commented out the statefile to get the back end initialized.
+   - Solution: Implemented state locking with DynamoDB and commented out the state file to get the back end initialized.

 4. **NextJS Build Optimization**
    - Issue: Initial builds were slow and resource-intensive especially when installing node.js
-   - Solution: patience and used top and htop command to monitor real time system operation particularly the CPU memory.
+   - Solution: patience and use top and htop commands to monitor real-time system operation, particularly the CPU memory.

 These challenges provided valuable learning experiences and contributed to the robustness of the final solution.